onflow/flow/docs/content/nft-marketplace/index.md

 ### Selling NFTs

-Enableing sales on an NFT marketplace requires ...
+Enabling sales on an NFT marketplace requires ...

 - Enabling users to list their NFTs for sale
 - Implement various sale methods, including auctions